 POUR all ingredients into ice-filled glass.

-By Jennyfer Lee and Jorge Cordero, Dominican Republic
+Created by Jennyfer Lee and Jorge Cordero in the Dominican Republic who say:

 JENNYFER "You can't imagine how many bizarre characters there are in the world until you open a bar in the Dominican Republic.
 Day after day, night after night, that bar became the meeting point of the most surprising people you can conceive of.
 American businessmen fleeing financial crashes, bored children of even more bored billionaires, hidden treasure hunters, coffee industrialists, snake breeders, thieves and artists."